Mileage Tax Deduction for Gig Drivers in 2026: The Complete Guide for Uber, Lyft, DoorDash & Delivery Drivers

 Actual tax savings depend on your tax bracket.
 In the 22% bracket, a $21,750 deduction saves roughly $4,785 in federal income tax plus reduces your 15.3% self-employment tax.

-Beyond the mileage deduction itself, remember that reducing your net self-employment income also lowers your 15.3% self-employment tax.
-A $21,750 mileage deduction does not just save you income tax; it also saves you approximately $3,328 in SE tax.
-Combined, a full-time gig driver in the 22% bracket could save over $8,000 per year from the mileage deduction alone.
-Learn about other deductions available to you in our guide to tax deductions for 1099 contractors.
+The mileage deduction also lowers your 15.3% SE tax.
+A $21,750 deduction saves ~$3,328 in SE tax plus income tax.
+In the 22% bracket, a full-time driver could save over $8,000/year from mileage alone.
+See our guide to tax deductions for 1099 contractors for more.

 Other Tax Deductions Gig Drivers Should Not Miss